lenguyen1807/lenguyen1807/README.md

 <div align="center">
-I like to do math and programming
+I like to do math and programming.
+I will try to build everything I like by myself (it's fun btw).
 </div>